 nDash.com is a content creation platform that provides brands and agencies with access to the world's top freelance writers.

 One of the biggest complaints hiring managers has is their inability to find and keep great full-time employees.
-Our country's unemployment rate stands at 3.6% as of May 2019, which matches the previous month's forty-nine year low and market expectations.
+Our country's unemployment rate stands at 5.8% as of May 2021, making the number of unemployed Americans fall by 496,000 to just over nine million.
 Despite this reality, managers are attempting to hire for a specific "fit," but that's not a good strategy.

 It isn't uncommon for potential candidates and employers to be misrepresentative of themselves in the market.
 Those hunting for jobs undergo training regarding their behavior when in the company of people who hold positions of authority while they're in school.
 So, when they walk through an employer's door, this may not be an authentic version of themselves.

 The same occurs on the employer's side of the desk.
-Rarely do they provide full details of what the candidate can expect from the position or the reason for the opening.
+Rarely do employers provide full details regarding what a candidate can expect from the position or the reason they need applicants.
 The previous employee may have left because the job was too demanding or terrible raises, but the employer will pepper the conversation with phrases with, "great advancement opportunities," or "wonderful opportunity," instead.

 When employers withhold information from potential candidates, they're losing out on great people.
 They'll become annoyed or frustrated that this critical information was withheld from them and, in some cases, leave the position.
 Correcting staffing issues begins by hiring people who care and providing them with complete and accurate information regarding what they're about to embark upon in their new position.

 Hiring managers can take several steps toward improving their odds of recruiting and retaining great employees.
 Here are some steps to implement: